 In general, signals of interest are not simple sinusoids, so we must develop an expansion of our phasor analysis technique to enable us to evaluate the effect of circuits on these signals.
-As an example of such a signal, consider the one shown in Figure 1 : Musical Signal Produced as Sum of Sinusoids

-(a), representing a musical signal composed of three sinusoidal signals.
+As an example of such a signal, consider the one shown in Figure 1(a), representing a musical signal composed of three sinusoidal signals.

-Figure 1 : Musical Signal Produced as Sum of Sinusoids
+Figure 1.
+Musical Signal Produced as Sum of Sinusoids

 Figure 2 (a) and (b) show the signal after passing through a "low pass" filter and a "high pass" filter, respectively.
 Since the original signal is not a sinusoid, we can't represent it by a simple phasor.
-The signal, however, was generated by adding the three sinusoidal signals shown in Figure 1 : Musical Signal Produced as Sum of Sinusoids
+The signal, however, was generated by adding the three sinusoidal signals shown in Figure 1.